-Braintree District Council, Colchester Borough Council and Tendring District Council, together forming the 'North Essex Authorities,' in conjunction with Essex County Council as a key partner in its strategic role for infrastructure and service provision, commissioned Place Services of Essex County Council to undertake an independent Sustainability Appraisal (SA) for a Common Strategic Part 1 for Common Strategic Part 1.
+Braintree District Council, Colchester Borough Council and Tendring District Council, together forming the 'North Essex Authorities,' in conjunction with Essex County Council as a key partner in its strategic role for infrastructure and service provision, commissioned Place Services of Essex County Council to undertake an independent Sustainability Appraisal (SA) for a Strategic Section One for the respective Council's Local Plans.

-Place Services are acting as consultants for this work; therefore the content of the SA/SEA should not be interpreted or otherwise represented as the formal view of Essex County Council.
+Place Services are acting as consultants for this work; therefore the content of this SA should not be interpreted or otherwise represented as the formal view of Essex County Council.

-This document is Annex A to the Environmental Report of the SA for the Common Strategic Part 1 for Common Strategic Part 1.
-It includes a comprehensive description of relevant plans and programmes.
+This document is Annex A to the Environmental Report of the SA for Section One.
+It also forms Annex A of the Section Two SAs for Colchester Borough Council and Tendring District Council.

+It includes a comprehensive description of relevant plans and programmes relevant to the strategic area, and those local areas of Colchester and Tendring.
 The content of these plans and programmes can also assist in the identification of any conflicting content of plans and programmes in accumulation.